 Preheat the broiler to high.

-Soak 1½ Tbsp dried shrimp in hot water for 10 minutes.
+Soak 1½ tablespoon dried shrimp in hot water for 10 minutes.
 Drain well, and pound in a mortar and pestle just until they’re smashed.

-Grind the other ½ Tbsp of dried shrimp in a coffee grinder until fluffy.
+Grind the other ½ tablespoon of dried shrimp in a coffee grinder until fluffy.

 Poke several holes in the eggplant with a knife, then place on a foil-lined baking sheet.
 Broil on the top rack, and once the top side is charred (~3 minutes), turn the eggplant to char the other sides.
 Once the eggplant is charred on all sides and the flesh is soft, remove from the broiler and let cool.
 Alternatively, you can grill the eggplant on high heat, or if you have a gas stove, you char the eggplant directly in the flame.